TheSherlockHomie/100DaysOfCode-log/readme.md

 **Thoughts**

 -   Finally covered syllabus of Lectures 3 and 4 of SP20 by watching lectures of SP15.
 Now have access to all further videos of SP20!

+---

+### Day 75: July 9, 2020, Thursday

+**Today's Progress**:

+-   Watched lecture 6 from SP20 of CS162: Sychronisation: Locks

+**What I learned:**

+-   How does a new thread start
+-   There can be many Kernel threads and many User threads, with one-to-one, one-to-many, many-to-one, and many-to-many user threads for kernel threads
+-   Locks
+-   Implementing locks via Read-Modify-Write Instructions (test & set, swap, compare & swap etc)

+**Thoughts**

+-   Had a massive internet upgrade!
+From 512 KiBps to 12.5 MiBps!
+-   Having so much fun getting to know about CS concepts as someone who is not studying (but wants to!) study CS